ManojChandran/eduk8snotes/notes/chapter_14_Service.md

 ### What happens if a Pod fails?
 Will the Service automatically update its endpoints?
 Yes, Kubernetes Services automatically update their endpoints when a Pod fails.
 The Service continuously monitors the availability of Pods and ensures traffic is only routed to healthy Pods.

 ### Can a Service span multiple namespaces?
-How can you achieve cross-namespace service discovery?
+How can we achieve cross-namespace service discovery?
 No, a Kubernetes Service is limited to a single namespace by default.
 It can only discover and route traffic to Pods within the same namespace.

 However, cross-namespace service discovery can be achieved using external services, `DNS resolution`, or `ServiceExport` (in multi-cluster setups).